UGA Bulletin Logo

 Course Description

-The architecture, interiors, and furnishings in the western world from the ancient Egyptian era to present day.
+The architecture, interiors, and furnishings in the western world from the ancient Egyptian era to the industrial revolution.

 Additional Requirements for Graduate Students:

-Graduate students enrolling in the course will be required (in addition to completing the same requirements as the undergraduates) to: 1) review and analyze literature and other materials relevant to one period covered in the course; 2) present the period to the class in a lecture format; and 3) complete a final paper analyzing the importance of the period they researched in the context of the other periods covered in the course.
+Graduate students will complete a final paper analyzing the importance of the period they researched in the context of the other period covered in the course.

 Athena Title